 Stunning handcraftsmanship!
 Photo: Husfliden Lillehammer og Gjøvik

-• The silver jewelry: the silver typically used with the bunad is filigree silver, a popular style in the Gudbrandsdalen region.
+The silver typically used with the bunad is filigree silver, a popular style in the Gudbrandsdalen region.
 The most distinctive piece is the dingsilknapp, a large, ornate collar button with elaborate hanging filigree.
 This button design has been replicated for modern use, and some also wear a small brooch (sølje) beneath it.
 Both are fastened to the shirt.
 Various other types of silver jewelry are also used.
 Much of the fashion-inspired silver from the early 1900s was based on traditional Gudbrandsdalen designs; we’re talking delicate filigree dangles hanging from buttons or brooches.
 The brooches are often heart-shaped and may feature a crown on top.

-Brooche in filigree silver, worn in Gudbrandsdalen.
+Brooch in filigree silver, worn in Gudbrandsdalen.
 Photo: Husfliden Lillehammer og Gjøvik

-• The head piece: a traditional head piece has accompanied the Graffer bunad since its earliest version.
+A traditional head piece has accompanied the Graffer bunad since its earliest version.
 It is made from the same fabric as the skirt, with a rounded crown that’s gathered at the back and sewn smoothly onto a front band.
 The front comes down toward the ears but has no ties.
 Both the crown and the front piece are embroidered, with the same motif as the skirt.

-• Outerwear: the Graffer bunad is typically worn with either a jacket (often referred to as a trøye or kofte) or a cape (kep), both made from the same fabric as the bunad.
+The Graffer bunad is typically worn with either a jacket (often referred to as a trøye or kofte) or a cape (kep), both made from the same fabric as the bunad.

 There are several folk myths surrounding the Graffer bunad.
 Some claim it can only be worn by those with ties to the Graffer farm.
 Others say it isn’t tied to a specific place at all and is meant for anyone, anywhere in the country.
 One thing is for sure, though.
 The bunad gained immense popularity when it was first introduced and is now worn across large parts of Norway.